Before and after: From narrow space to stylish kitchen in dark blue

 Get the look

-Buy now: Farrow & Ball Railings Estate eggshell emulsion, £60 for 2.5ltrs, B&Q
+Buy now: Farrow & Ball Railings Estate eggshell emulsion, £6a for 2.5ltrs, Designer Paint

 ‘We wanted the kitchen to look in line with the age of the house, but contemporary, so we filtered decisions that way – traditional units in a modern colour; butler’s sink, but in stainless steel, and so on,’ add the owners.